izzoa/powerhour-generator/README.md

 # Powerhour Generator

 Create your own custom powerhour mixes effortlessly.
-You can either provide a folder of music videos, or a YouTube playlist link.
+You can either provide a folder of music videos or a YouTube playlist link.
 If the latter, this tool will download the playlist using yt-dlp (if a playlist URL is given) and randomly extract one-minute clips from each video, seamlessly stitching them together with fade-in and fade-out effects.
 An interstitial video of your choosing can be inserted between each clip for a personalized touch.

 The script ensures that all videos are re-encoded to the same format, resolution, framerate, and codecs before concatenation.
 This means you can input virtually any video format that FFmpeg supports, and it will output a standardized x264-encoded video, perfect for any gathering.